Nike Air More Uptempo Men’s – Red/White/Black

 Red is the color at the long wavelength end of the visible spectrum of light, next to orange and opposite violet.
 It has a dominant wavelength of approximately 625–740 nanometres.
 It is a primary color in the RGB color model and a secondary color (made from magenta and yellow) in the CMYK color model, and is the complementary color of cyan.
 Reds range from the brilliant yellow-tinged scarlet and vermillion to bluish-red crimson, and vary in shade from the pale red pink to the dark red burgundy.

 Red pigment made from ochre was one of the first colors used in prehistoric art.
 The Ancient Egyptians and Mayans colored their faces red in ceremonies; Roman generals had their bodies colored red to celebrate victories.
 It was also an important color in China, where it was used to color early pottery and later the gates and walls of palaces.: 60–61 In the Renaissance, the brilliant red costumes for the nobility and wealthy were dyed with kermes and cochineal.
 The 19th century brought the introduction of the first synthetic red dyes, which replaced the traditional dyes.
 Red became a symbolic color of communism and socialism; Soviet Russia adopted a red flag following the Bolshevik Revolution in 1917.
-The Soviet red banner would subsequently be used throughout the entire history of the Soviet Union, starting from 1922 and ending with its 1991 dissolution.
+The Soviet red banner would subsequently be used throughout the entire history of the Soviet Union.
 China adopted its own red flag following the Chinese Communist Revolution.
 A red flag was also adopted by North Vietnam in 1954, and by all of Vietnam in 1975.

 Since red is the color of blood, it has historically been associated with sacrifice, danger, and courage.
 Modern surveys in Europe and the United States show red is also the color most commonly associated with heat, activity, passion, sexuality, anger, love, and joy.
 In China, India, and many other Asian countries it is the color symbolizing happiness and good fortune.: 39–63

-S, or s, is the nineteenth letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
+S, or for lowercase, s, is the nineteenth letter of the Latin alphabet, used in the English alphabet, the alphabets of other western European languages and other latin alphabets worldwide.
 Its name in English is ess (pronounced ), plural esses.

-White is the lightest color and is achromatic (having no hue).
+White is the lightest color and is achromatic (having no chroma).
 It is the color of objects such as snow, chalk, and milk, and is the opposite of black.
 White objects fully reflect and scatter all the visible wavelengths of light.
 White on television and computer screens is created by a mixture of red, blue, and green light.
 The color white can be given with white pigments, especially titanium dioxide.

 In ancient Egypt and ancient Rome, priestesses wore white as a symbol of purity, and Romans wore white togas as symbols of citizenship.
 In the Middle Ages and Renaissance a white unicorn symbolized chastity, and a white lamb sacrifice and purity.
-It was the royal color of the kings of France, and of the monarchist movement that opposed the Bolsheviks during the Russian Civil War (1917–1922).
-Greek temples and Roman temples were faced with white marble, and beginning in the 18th century, with the advent of neoclassical architecture, white became the most common color of new churches, capitols and other government buildings, especially in the United States.
+It was the royal color of the kings of France as well as the flag of monachist France from 1815 to 1830, and of the monarchist movement that opposed the Bolsheviks during the Russian Civil War (1917–1922).
+Greek temples and Roman temples were faced with white marble, and beginning in the 18th century, with the advent of neoclassical architecture, white became the most common color of new churches, capitols, and other government buildings, especially in the United States.
 It was also widely used in 20th century modern architecture as a symbol of modernity and simplicity.

 According to surveys in Europe and the United States, white is the color most often associated with perfection, the good, honesty, cleanliness, the beginning, the new, neutrality, and exactitude.
 White is an important color for almost all world religions.
 The pope, the head of the Roman Catholic Church, has worn white since 1566, as a symbol of purity and sacrifice.
 In Islam, and in the Shinto religion of Japan, it is worn by pilgrims.
 In Western cultures and in Japan, white is the most common color for wedding dresses, symbolizing purity and virginity.
 In many Asian cultures, white is also the color of mourning.